March 23, 2026

 The moments after an accident are chaotic.
 You’re likely shaken and unsure of what to do.
 While it’s a stressful time, the actions you take right away can significantly impact your health and your ability to get fair compensation.
 Knowing the right steps helps you protect yourself.
 Whether you’re in Ocala, The Villages, or anywhere in Marion County, these immediate actions are your first line of defense.

-Key Steps to Take at the Scene
+What to Do (and Not Do) at the Scene

 First, prioritize your health.
 See a doctor as soon as possible, even if you feel fine.
 Some injuries don’t show symptoms immediately, and a medical record is critical proof for your case.
 Next, report the accident.
 In Florida, you must report any crash involving injuries or significant property damage, so call the police to create an official report.
 If you are able, use your phone to take pictures and videos of everything: vehicle damage, your injuries, and road conditions.
 This visual evidence is incredibly valuable for any car accident claim.

-Why You Must Document Your Injuries
+Why Documenting Your Injuries is Crucial

 Keeping detailed records protects your financial future.
 Medical bills and lost wages can add up fast, often exceeding what your insurance policy covers.
 If you accept an early settlement without understanding the full extent of your injuries, you can’t ask for more money later.
 This could leave you paying for long-term care out of pocket.
 Start a folder and save everything related to the accident: medical bills, repair receipts, and notes about how your injuries affect your daily life.
 This documentation is essential for proving the true cost of a serious brain injury and getting the support you need.